citp/privacy-policy-historical/p/pi/pia/piazza.com.md

-> *The following text is extracted and transformed from the piazza.com privacy policy that was archived on 2015-03-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150317044418id_/https%3A//piazza.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the piazza.com privacy policy that was archived on 2015-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906041356id_/https%3A//piazza.com/legal/privacy) for the most accurate reproduction.*

-# Piazza • Privacy Policy
+# Piazza • Ask.
+Answer.
+Explore.
+Whenever.

 Piazza recognizes that your privacy is very important and take it seriously.
 This Privacy Policy describes Piazza's policies and procedures on the collection, use and disclosure of your information when you use the Piazza Service, via the Piazza website, your mobile phone, or through Piazza's applications for mobile devices (e.g., the Piazza iPhone application).
 We will not use or share your information with anyone except as described in this Privacy Policy.
 This Privacy Policy does not apply to information we collect by other means (including offline) or from other sources.
 Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our [Terms of Service](https://web.archive.org/legal/terms).